wintercms/docs/services-session.md

 <a name="configuration"></a>
 ## Configuration

 Since HTTP driven applications are stateless, sessions provide a way to store information about the user across requests.
-October ships with a variety of session back-ends available for use through a clean, unified API.
+Winter ships with a variety of session back-ends available for use through a clean, unified API.
 Support for popular back-ends such as [Memcached](http://memcached.org), [Redis](http://redis.io), and databases is included out of the box.

 The session configuration is stored in `config/session.php`.
 Be sure to review the well documented options available to you in this file.
-By default, October is configured to use the `file` session driver, which will work well for the majority of applications.
+By default, Winter is configured to use the `file` session driver, which will work well for the majority of applications.

 <div class="content-list" markdown="1">
 - `file` - sessions are stored in `storage/framework/sessions`.